-Courtney Hetrick is a senior associate in the firm's Business Law Department and a member of its Technology & Life Sciences group.
+Courtney Hetrick is a partner in the firm's Business Law Department and a member of its Technology & Life Sciences group.
 She joined Goodwin in 2012.

 Ms. Hetrick represents public and private companies in all stages of maturity in the technology and life sciences industries.
 She counsels clients on a wide array of corporate matters, including entity formation, venture capital financings, public securities offerings, mergers and acquisitions, securities law compliance and strategic transactions.

 Ms. Hetrick's representative matters include: